andreast12/eshop/README.md

+# Module 2

+## Reflection

+1. The issue I fixed during the exercise was the redundant `public` keyword in the methods of an interface.
+To resolve this, I simply deleted the `public` keyword from those methods.
+2. Yes, I think the current implementation has met the definition of Continuous Integration and Continuous Deployment.
+For CI, I have implemented github actions to automatically run the unit test suite.
+I have also implemented scorecard and pmd for code scanning/analysis whenever a push is made to the repository.
+For CD, I have set up the deployment of the application using Koyeb.
+Koyeb will detect every push made to the main branch and automatically triggers the build and deployment process.

+# Module 1

 ## Reflection 1

 After implementing these features, I learned that having a good naming convention for files, such as ProductController and ProductRepository, makes it easier to work on the project.
 I also learned to apply secure coding practices, like using POST requests exclusively for write operations (create, edit, delete).